 In the second semester, the Fridays are more dedicated to expertise within the mock internship project that we run.
 The students are paired together in teams.
 They take about seven weeks and then finally it culminates in a presentation, two representatives from that firm, with a real recommendation that many times companies take back and go to implement right away.

 That project is sort of a safe space to learn.
 You're provided with coaching from experts and they really walk you through, okay, when you get on your internship, these are the things you need to think about.
 Getting that early success was differential for me.
 It showed that I was a deep thinker, that I knew how to approach a problem and how to solve it.

 Once I did my internship this past summer at Nestlé, I knew I was above and beyond my other fellow interns.
 I was ahead of the pack because the Consumer Marketing Academy set me up for that.

-Suzanne Fodor is a proud Indiana University alum.
-Prior to joining the Kelley GCS team, she spent 20 years in Chicago working within media, client relations, higher education, and the theater and film industries.
-She has provided team building and communications consulting to corporate and nonprofit companies such as Altria, Gap, Inc., and The Brain Arts Center of Chicago and enjoys bringing these skills into her coaching.
+Suzanne Fodor is a proud Indiana University alumna.
+Prior to joining the Kelley Graduate Career Services team, she spent 20 years in Chicago working within media, client relations, higher education, and the theater and film industries.
+She has provided team-building and communications consulting to corporate and nonprofit companies such as Altria, Gap, Inc., and The Brain Arts Center of Chicago and enjoys bringing these skills into her coaching.